 what is MSP staffing?

-MSP stands for managed services program, and it is a highly effective way for employers to manage their contingent workforce.
+MSP stands for “managed services provider” or “managed services program.”
+It is a highly effective way for employers to manage their flexible external workforce and gain greater access to highly qualified talent.
 An MSP provider can deliver a host of benefits, including:

 The MSP can act as an integral part of your company’s procurement, HR or other human capital functions.
-It will manage the entire contingent talent life cycle from requisition through invoicing and payment.
-Using a vendor management system (VMS), the MSP gives you complete visibility into the status of each contingent worker at your organization.
+It will manage the entire external talent life cycle from request through invoicing and payment.
+Using a vendor management system (VMS), the MSP gives you complete visibility into the status of each external worker at your organization and talent supplier performance.

 With a rigorously designed and consistent process, an MSP can help you stay compliant with all labor regulations and governance requirements.
-Your partner may provide talent intelligence to help you understand skills availability and competitive compensation rates, or help you rationalize your talent supply chain to get the right skills faster.
-Your program may include innovative contingent recruitment strategies like direct sourcing.
-And, tapping expertise from your MSP provider, you can extend your diversity, equity and inclusion (DEI) efforts to your total workforce.
+Your partner can also provide talent intelligence to help you understand skills availability and competitive compensation rates, or help you rationalize your talent supply chain to get the right skills faster.
+Your program may include innovative contingent recruitment strategies, like direct sourcing, talent marketing and services procurement.

 what are the benefits of MSP?

-Companies with significant flexible talent spend often lack full visibility of — and compliance within — their contingent workforce practices.
+Companies with a significant amount of flexible talent often lack full visibility of their contingent workforce practices.
 Hiring managers may source and acquire resources on their own, leaving procurement or HR unaware of who they are and how many workers are coming and going.

-- get greater visibility and control over spend
+- Get greater visibility and management over spend

 how does an MSP work?

 The MSP provider is responsible for day-to-day management of the program.
-It will facilitate tasks such as requisition processing, supply chain management, transactional reporting, analytics and market insights, and more.
-In conjunction with clients and using teams of talent advisors, providers increasingly work on resource planning to optimize deployment as well.
+It will facilitate tasks such as request processing, supply chain management, transactional reporting, analytics and market insights, and more.
+In conjunction with clients and using teams of talent advisors, providers increasingly work on resource planning and insights to optimize deployment as well.

 what does an MSP cost?